Practices

 Andrew earned his law degree from Syracuse University College of Law, where he graduated magna cum laude.
 During law school, Andrew was on Syracuse Law Review, serving as an Associate Note Editor.
 Andrew was a member of the Justinian Honor Society, and received CALI Awards in Evidence, Civil Procedure, Trial Practice, and Legal Writing.
 Andrew also interned for the Honorable Glenn T. Suddaby, Chief Judge of the United States District Court for the Northern District of New York.

-Andrew graduated from the University of Maryland, College Park with undergraduate degrees in Criminology & Criminal Justice and Psychology.
+Andrew graduated from the University of Maryland, College Park with undergraduate degrees in Criminology & Criminal Justice (Honors) and Psychology.

 Education